Comparisons

-This is a detailed chai vs matcha comparison covering caffeine, flavor, health benefits, cost, and how to brew each one.
+Now let me break this down properly.
+This is a detailed chai vs matcha comparison covering caffeine, flavor, health benefits, cost, and brewing methods.
 By the end, you will know exactly which drink fits your life — or why you might want both.

 Where They Come From